 Zefram Cochrane's paraphrasing of the classic introduction from TOS and TNG may seem like a mere Continuity Nod at first.
 When given a little thought, you realize: Kirk based his speech upon Cochrane's!
 Picard more likely paraphrased from Kirk, but when you realize that the speech was first made by Cochrane it has much more meaning every time you hear it.

-While any fan is loathed to use "These Are the Voyages" as an example, it's subtly implied that the "modern" introduction may have been first paraphrased by Archer.
-Which means that he was the one most likely responsible for flubbing Cochrane's grammatically correct "let us go boldly", into the more famous version, "to boldly go".
+While any fan is loath to use "These Are the Voyages" as an example, it's subtly implied that the "modern" introduction may have been first paraphrased by Archer.
+Which means that he was the one most likely responsible for flubbing Cochrane's "let us go boldly", into the more famous version, "to boldly go".

 I realize that this almost certainly wasn't the intention, but now that you point that out, I can't help but be reminded that probably the most famous flubbed line in American history also happens to be the most famous (though in no way less inspiring) flubbed line in real-life space exploration: